-Any changes to an Employee's role will be reviewed at agreed periods in accordance with clause 52.6(b) of the Agreement.
+Any changes to an Employee's role will be reviewed at agreed periods in accordance with clause 59.9(c) of the Agreement.
 When an Employee is no longer experiencing family violence, the terms and conditions of employment may revert back to the terms and conditions applicable to the Employee's substantive position.